 - You can only prompt user to post messages / images to facebook.

-- You will not able to post text on Android, due to facebook restrictions.
+- You will not be able to post text on Android, due to facebook restrictions.

 SPShareUtility.FacebookShare("This is my text to share"); SPShareUtility.FacebookShare("This is my text to share", ImageToShare);

-Result of this API calls would be similar to screenshot below:
+Result of this API calls will be similar to the screenshot below:

-You may read more about native shared behavior on different platforms at this section.
+You may read more about the native shared behavior on different platforms at this section.

-2) If you need a lot more, and you want to use all plugin power.
+2) If you need more and want to use the whole plugin power.

-- You will be able use all feature offered by the plugin
+- You will be able to use all features offered by the plugin

 - More permissions from the user